horrorho/InflatableDonkey/CloudKit.md

 ### CloudKit?
 [Apple](http://www.apple.com/)'s [iOS9](https://en.wikipedia.org/wiki/IOS_9) [iCloud](http://www.apple.com/icloud/) backups are based on [CloudKit](https://developer.apple.com/library/prerelease/ios/documentation/CloudKit/Reference/CloudKit_Framework_Reference/index.html), a framework to support the movement of data in and out of iCloud storage.
 The underlying mechanisms at present are not well described.
 To this end, I hope to share some of what we discovered in creating [InflatableDonkey](https://github.com/horrorho/InflatableDonkey).
 Bear in mind, these are early days and we are certainly not experts in the field.
 I didn't really know what CloudKit was until the other week, but shh, that's our secret...

-In short we'll look at Protocol Buffer messages, CloudKit authentication and a simple low level message request.
+We'll look at Protocol Buffer messages, basic CloudKit authentication and a simple low level message request.

 ### Protocol Buffers
 CloudKit makes extensive use of [Google's Protocol Buffers](https://developers.google.com/protocol-buffers/?hl=en)/ [Protobuf](https://github.com/google/protobuf).
-In short, a nice mechanism for sending data from here to somewhere in binary form.
+A nice mechanism for sending data from here to somewhere in binary form.
 This data is defined in [messages](https://developers.google.com/protocol-buffers/docs/proto?hl=en) which are similar to code books: that part there corresponds to this thingy over here.

 ```
 message RecordID {